architolk/architolk.github.io/_pages/booster/hfe.md

 ![](/assets/images/booster/hfe-NPN_bb.svg)

+This breadboard uses a CBE style NPN transistor, like the BC337.
+Please note that other configurations also exist!

 Measurement is taken with a volt meter over resistor R1, on the breadboard: this is the rightmost resistor.
 Keep in mind that in this case we probe against \\(V_{cc}\\) and not \\(V_{gnd}\\)!

 The procedure to measure the leakage and gain is exactly the same as the procedure for the PNP transistor.
 But keep in mind to measure against \\(V_{cc}\\), leakage should be close to 0V, not 9V!